NrsSystems/docs/digital-displays/views-management.md

+---
-# Views
+title: Views
+abstract: The Views management page allows a user to add, edit, or delete a view—the content to be shown on a display.
 Selecting the **Displays** link and then the **Views** link in the navigation pane will take you to the Views management page.
+---
+*Jump to how to [add](views-management.md#add-a-view), [edit](views-management.md#edit-a-view), or [delete](views-management.md#delete-a-view) a view.*
 > _screenshot of views management page_

-The Views management page allows a user to [add](views-management.md#add-a-view), [edit](views-management.md#edit-a-view), or [delete](views-management.md#delete-a-view) a view.
 A view is the content to be shown on a display—such as a website, image, PDF file, video file, or YouTube video.
 We also have several built-in apps such as a countdown timer and days since last accident poster.
 The table shows the views by description (name), and each view’s type (such as image or website).

 For content such as websites, images, and PDF files, selecting the link in the Description column of the views table will open a separate browser tab with the contents of the view.
 Some of the built-in app view types, such as the countdown timer, cannot be viewed in a browser, so the link will not work.